clach04/jenc-py/README.md

 File format:

   * 4 bytes - define the version.
   * nonce bytes - bytes as nonce for cipher depends.
 The length depends on the version.
+32-bytes for latest version.
   * salt bytes - bytes to salt the password.
 The length depends on the version.
+64-bytes for latest version.
   * content bytes - the encrypted content-bytes.

 From the original Java code for jpencconverter it appears that strings are converted to/from UTF-8 (i.e. passwords and plaintext).